odise/odise.github.io/_posts/2014-12-22-fleet-cluster-recovery.md

     UNIT			MACHINE				ACTIVE	SUB
     elasticsearch@1.service	2df4dc82.../10.201.225.25	active	running

-# Todo
+# How to improve

-Establish automated backup of the etcd cluster content.
+* Establish automated backup of the etcd cluster content.
+I started this by implementing a [cron-like container](https://github.com/odise/etcd-backup-cron) which is dumping Etcd on a regular base and uploading it to AWS S3.
-Move Etcd cluster away form the docker hosts.
-Set up a small dedicated pool of 3 machines that run the Etcd cluster and reconfigure Fleet to use this instead.
+* Move Etcd cluster away form the docker hosts.
+Set up a small dedicated pool of 3 machines that run the Etcd cluster and reconfigure Fleet to use this instead of having it on the same machines as Fleet.
+Preferably don't touch it ;).